LeslieDancey/FME_Desktop_Advanced/the_generic_readerwriter.md

 **The Generic Reader**

 Whereas all other Readers are tied to a particular format, the Generic Reader is capable of handling almost any format.

+A Generic Reader is simply added the same way that any other Reader is used; by specifying the format in the new Reader dialog: